cometbft/cometbft/docs/architecture/adr-110-remote-mempool.md

 message TxsAvailableRequest {}

+// TxsAvailableResponse is to be sent once upon initiation of the TxsAvailable
+// request, as well as once for each new height, iff new transactions are
-message TxsAvailableResponse {
+// available to be fetched by the consensus engine. message TxsAvailableResponse {
     // Supplied for informational purposes to the consensus engine to indicate
     // the height seen by the mempool during the last call to Reap.